The Best AR9 Uppers in 2023

 PCC’s throw off a lot less recoil than 5.56 and .223 rounds, making them an ideal choice for women or children who want to get familiar with shooting a rifle-length gun without rifle-level recoil.

-Mil-spec PCC uppers with a 16-inch barrel can provide the same rifle fundamentals practice with the bonus of saving money using the relatively cheap 9mm ammo.
+Mil-spec PCC uppers with a 16-inch barrel are durable upper receivers that can provide the same rifle fundamentals practice with the bonus of saving money using the relatively cheap 9mm ammo.

 9mm Upper Compatibility

 There are two ways to install a 9mm upper and create a pistol caliber carbine.
 The easier option is connecting a 9mm upper onto a dedicated 9mm lower.
 These are easy to install because the lowers are designed to PCC specs, and the mag well is already set up to accept Glockor Colt magazines.